3 Present Tense Of Ser Answer Key: Unlock The Secret To Mastering Spanish In Minutes!

 Before you even think about the verb, identify who’s doing the being.
 Spanish is a pro‑drop language, meaning you can often drop the subject pronoun because the verb ending tells you who it is.

-If you’re unsure, just look at the ending: -oy, -es, -e, -omos, -ois, -on It's one of those things that adds up.
-And it works..
+If you’re unsure, just look at the ending: -oy, -es, -e, -omos, -ois, -on Simple, but easy to overlook.
+That's the whole idea..

 2. Choose the Right Ending